helightdev/krescent/docs/concepts/models.md

 ---

 Models in Krescent are the core components of the framework yet relatively loosely defined.
 In essence, they are end-user flavored event handlers with additional syntactic sugar.
-While there is base `EventModelBase`, you will mostly be using flavors of the `ReadModelBase` and the `WriteModelBase` classes, so let's take a look at them.
+While there is a base `EventModelBase`, you will mostly be using flavors of the `ReadModelBase` and the `WriteModelBase` classes, so let's take a look at them.

 ## Read Model